 Eric played the long game with his invention, he even began working in the packaging department of the Swiss headquarters of Nestlé, just to get his foot in the door.

-About 30 years later, the same clever bloke likewise invented what we know as the Lavazza pod machine.
-Anyway, Nespresso were the first pod machines, of course there are rather a few others now, including the aforementioned Lavazza, plus Tassimo, Dolce Gusto & the newer Nespresso Vertuo.
+About 30 years later, the same clever bloke also invented what we know as the Lavazza pod machine.
+Anyway, Nespresso were the first pod machines, of course there are quite a few others now, including the aforementioned Lavazza, plus Tassimo, Dolce Gusto & the newer Nespresso Vertuo.

 The best smart pod coffee machines